 1. What is Share Certificate?

-Share Certificate is the certificate issued by the company after the shareholders pay the agreed capital amount to the company.
+A share certificate is a certificate issued by the company after the shareholders pay the agreed capital amount to the company.

-2. When should the company issue and certify share certificate?
+2. When should the company issue and certify share certificates?

 Every private company must submit various information to OCR within three months of registration, including a certificate of shareholding detail issued by the company.
-Within one month of submitting those details, shareholders shall deposit the amount or pay the company for their shareholding.
+Within the specified period (shareholder promise to pay for the share), shareholders shall deposit the amount or pay the company for their shareholding.
 OCR then checks the documents and verifies the share certificates.
 During company registration in Nepal, the founders promise to buy certain numbers of Shares in the company.
 The division of shares in the MOA and AOA is just an expression of interest and promise of buying the specified amounts of shares once the company is registered successfully.
 So, after setting up a bank account, the company issues the shares and the founders buy those shares and become true shareholders of the company.

 3. What should I do to get a share certificate?